poroping/terraform-provider-fortios/docs/data-sources/webfilter_searchengine.md

 * `name` - Search engine name.
 * `query` - Code used to prefix a query (must end with an equals character).
 * `safesearch` - Safe search method.
 You can disable safe search, add the safe search string to URLs, or insert a safe search header.
-* `safesearch_str` - In URL mode, it is the safe search parameter used in the URL.
-In translate mode, it provides either the regex to translate the URL, or the special case to translate the URL
+* `safesearch_str` - Safe search parameter used in the URL in URL mode.
+In translate mode, it provides either the regex to translate the URL or the special case to translate the URL.
 * `url` - URL (regular expression).